emir-munoz/llms-mini-tutorial/README.md

 You can see that Langflow has created a URL to access their UI from your browser.
 Go ahead and open this URL and click on the "New Project" button to create a new flow.

 The UI allows drag-and-drop of predefined blocks to a canvas.
+There many example flows available in their store and in their Hugging Face Space, https://huggingface.co/spaces/Langflow/Langflow.

-To declare a minimalist bot you need just two blocks as follows:
+To build our minimalist bot, we need just two blocks:

 ![Langflow](./langflow.png)

+To recreate this you can follow these steps:

 1. From the left menu, select "Chains" and "ConversationChain".
 Drag that to the canvas.
 2. From the left menu, select "LLMs" and "ChatOllama".
 Drag that to the canvas.